Guide

 Present your product or service to qualified leads through sales calls, demonstrations, or formal proposals.

-A personalized approach that directly addresses their pain points and clearly highlights your UVP works best.
+A personalised approach that speaks directly to their challenges and clearly highlights your unique value proposition (UVP) works best.

 3. Negotiate the details